Fantástico: Opening credits

-The opening had a traditional ballet, but in different seasons: in 1973, they had a style similar to the spectacle musical Pippin, the following years, a Moulin Rouge style.
-In the 1980s, the program was updated with 3D graphics, inserting a real-ballet, with special costumes.
-In 1987, a contemporary ballet was performed in landscapes as varied as a lagoon mono lake, the landscapes of Turkey, Egypt, Scotland and United States.
+The opening sequence was a traditional ballet and had a style reminiscent of the musical spectacle Pippin when the program premiered on 5 August 1973.

+On 9 September 1983, a new opening sequence was updated with 3D graphics, featuring real ballet dancers performing around three-dimensional pyramids, with special costumes.

+On 9 August 1987, a contemporary ballet featuring a Brazilian model Isadora Ribeiro was performed in a new opening sequence set against diverse landscapes, beginning with a lagoon at Mono Lake in the United States, and continuing through Scotland, Turkey, the Sahara Desert in Egypt, and the Grand Canyon in the United States.

+On 10 April 1994, a brand-new opening sequence was made entirely in CGI.

-In the 1990s, all of the shows openings were made entirely in 3D, and then, the traditional ballet were replaced by simple idents.
-In 1995, Fantástico got a new logo, which (aside from some modifications) would be the branding of the program since then.
+On 23 April 1995, the traditional ballet was replaced by simple idents from 5 to 10 seconds, and Fantástico got a new logo which is described as a spiral, this logo (aside from some modifications in 1999, 2002, and 2005) has been the branding for the program ever since.

-Since April, 2010, the opening sequences were altered to run for 30 seconds: Brings images of DNA, stars, waterfalls, schools, plant, among others.
-In 2014, a new version of the credits was broadcast, which included French model and dancer Cathy Ematchoua, featuring her dancing on a grey background, though this was short-lived.
+On 4 April 2010, a new opening sequence returned, this time altered to run for 30 seconds which shows the images of DNA, stars, waterfalls, schools, plant, among others are shown.

+On 27 April 2014, a new opening sequence was created by a French director Steven Briand and included a French model and dancer Cathy Ematchoua, featuring her dancing against a grey background, performing magic tricks with square confetti, icons (such as origami and antique clock parts), and lights, though this was short-lived.